BrandenEK/AShortHike.ModdingTools/README.md

 For steam, that will be ```C:\Program Files (x86)\Steam\steamapps\common\A Short Hike```

+After this, any mods you wish to play with can be extracted into the 'Modding' folder created in the game's root directory.

 ---

 In order to create a new short hike mod: